 Form 8825, Rental Real Estate Income and Expenses of a Partnership or an S Corporation

 S Corporations and Partnerships use Form 8825 to report rental real estate income and deductions.
-They just attach Form 8825 to their Form 1120-S or Form 1065.
+The Form 8825 instructions are similar to Schedule instructions (for Folks who don’t have an S Corporation or Partnership.
+Just attach Form 8825 to their Form 1120-S or Form 1065.
 So, track rental property transactions separately from other business activities of the parent company.

-Hi, I’m Gary Bode, a rental real estate CPA accountant with a virtual office to serve your Form 8825 needs wherever your rental real estate property is.
+Hi, I’m Gary Bode, a rental real estate CPA accountant with a virtual office to serve your Form 8825 wherever you’re located.
 Here are some of the IRS red flags to watch for.

-Form 8825 and Rental Real Estate Red Flags
+Form 8825 and possible IRS Rental Real Estate Red Flags

 - Low rental income.
 You don’t want the IRS thinking :

 - You’re not trying to actively rent the property.

 - Renting to a related party at a discounted rate.

 - Out of range figures on Form 8825.
 Like say $20,000 of auto expense for a duplex rental property.

 - Depreciating land.